Eric Hansen (chess player): Online chess and streaming

 Hansen is predominantly a blitz and bullet player, both over-the-board and online.
 He has played at Internet Chess Club (ICC), Chess.com, ChessCube, PlayChess.com, and lichess.org.
 For most of 2011, Hansen was recognized as the highest-rated player on ChessCube.com, with a 3000+ rating.
 By April 2012, he was recognized as the highest-rated bullet player on Chess.com.
 He subsequently qualified for and accepted Chess.com's Death-Match 4 against then-IM Conrad Holt, who had the highest blitz rating.
-The two were living in the same dorm on the University of Texas at Dallas campus.
-They were tied 4-4 after the first 8 rounds of 5 minute + 1 second increment blitz games.
-In the second round of 3 minute + 1 second increment blitz games, Holt pulled ahead 5.5–3.5, and eventually won 15–11.
+The two were living in the same dorm on the University of Texas at Dallas campus at the time.
+Holt won the match 15-11.

 Hansen is the main host of the "Chessbrah" chess channel on Twitch along with GM Aman Hambleton.
-The channel occasionally features other "brahs", most of whom are titled players, such as GM Yasser Seirawan, GM Robin van Kampen, GM Aryan Tari, NM Elias Oussedik, NM Omid Malek, NM Eric Kurtz, and FM Lefong Hua.
+The channel occasionally features other "brahs", most of whom are titled players, such as GM Magnus Carlsen, GM Yasser Seirawan, GM Robin van Kampen, GM Aryan Tari, FM Lefong Hua, Elias Oussedik, Omid Malek, and Eric Kurtz.
 Stream highlights are often later posted on a YouTube account with the same name as the Twitch channel.
-As of March 2021, both channels have over 200,000 followers/subscribers.
+As of September 2024, each channel has about 330,000 followers/subscribers.

-In April 2021, the Chessbrah YouTube channel received copyright strikes from a multi-channel network acting on the behalf of fellow Grandmaster and streamer Hikaru Nakamura, leading Hansen to criticise Nakamura for the strikes and for his past behaviour in the broader chess community.
+In April 2021, the Chessbrah YouTube channel received copyright strikes from a multi-channel network acting on behalf of fellow Grandmaster and streamer Hikaru Nakamura, leading Hansen to criticise Nakamura for the strikes and for his past behaviour in the broader chess community.
 Nakamura publicly apologized and retracted the copyright strikes, indicating he would take a more active role in the management of his content and business.